dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5.5 Atoms, molecules, and materials 183

-5 × 105 electron volts—which is an energy.
+5 × 105 electron volts — which is an energy.
 The complete statement is that, in the usual units, the electron's rest energy 𝑚e𝑐2 is 5 × 105 electron volts.

 But when we choose 𝑐 ≡ 1, then 5×105 electron volts is also the mass 𝑚e.